The Stepanov theorem for Q-valued functions: Generalized differentiability

-The first part of this result can be proved as in the previous theorem by setting $B_y=B_{3/j}(y)$ when $y\in E_{ij}$.
+Conversely let $\symcal D$ be an $X$-distribution such that every function $\fun fXM$ is a.e.\ $\symcal D$-differentiable on $A_f$, then $\symcal D$ is differentiably complete. \end{theorem} \begin{proof} The first part of this result can be proved as in the previous theorem by setting $B_y=B_{3/j}(y)$ when $y\in E_{ij}$.
 Moreover, in the last passage we do not need lemma \ref{fulli} to find $s$ but we can use directly proposition \ref{urra} such that $s$ is now defined in a neighborhood of $x$ instead of a $\mu$-neighborhood.